-Republican David McCormick is expected to announce he's entering Pennsylvania's US Senate race
+Republican David McCormick makes second Senate bid in Pennsylvania, aims to oust Democrat Bob Casey

 HARRISBURG, Pa.
-(AP) — Republican David McCormick is expected to announce Thursday that he will enter Pennsylvania's U.S. Senate race and make his second bid for the office, this time to take on Democratic Sen. Bob Casey after losing in last year’s crowded Republican primary.
+(AP) — Republican David McCormick announced Thursday that he will make his second bid for U.S. Senate in swing-state Pennsylvania, this time to take on Democratic Sen. Bob Casey after losing in last year’s bruising and crowded Republican primary.

-McCormick's aides have sent invites to a “special announcement” by McCormick at the Heinz History Center in Pittsburgh at 5 p.m.
-ET.
+In a ballroom filled with supporters at the Heinz History Center in Pittsburgh, McCormick said the economy and culture of the United States had suffered under Casey and President Joe Biden.

-The Associated Press previously has reported on McCormick’s plans, citing three people who spoke on condition of anonymity to discuss his intentions.
+“Under Joe Biden and Bob Casey, what’s supposed to be up is down and what’s supposed to be down is up," said McCormick, who left his job atop one of Wall Street’s best-known hedge funds to enter politics.

 The Senate candidates in Pennsylvania will share a ticket with candidates for president next year in a state that is critical to whether Democrats can maintain control of the White House and the Senate.